alexqfredrickson/notes/aws/aws.md

 #### DynamoDB Accelerator (DAX)

-AWS DynamoDB Accelerator ia a DynamoDB caching service that provides microsecond-level performance (compared to native DynamoDB millisecond performance).
+DynamoDB Accelerator ia a DynamoDB caching service that provides microsecond-level performance (compared to native DynamoDB millisecond performance).
 It is designed for eventually consistent data.
 It supports server-side encryption-at-rest and encryption-in-transit via TLS/x509.

 It is designed for applications such as: